Welcome to Barton House Railway

 BHR regularly uses its electronic powered boats to ferry visitors from the village centre (Wroxham Bridge) to the riverside BHR.

-The Friends of BHR helps to support the railway.
-Please contact us for our newsletter if you want to see what is happening, and recieve invitations to special Friends events.
+The Joint Friends help to support BHR.
+Please contact us to become a member and receive a newsletter to see what is happening at the railway, and be invited to special Friends events.

 The admission price is £1.50 for children and £3.00 for adults.
 This includes one single trip on the Riverside Railway (travel from one station to the next) and Admission to the Museum.
 If you would like to travel by boat, the cost of the return trip by boat is included in the admission price.